CircleCI-Public/config-preview-sdk/docs/executors.md

 ```

 ## Common uses of executors
-Executors in configuration were designed to enable:
+Executors in a configuration were designed to enable:
 1. Reusing a defined execution environment in multiple jobs in _config.yml_.
 2. Allowing an orb to define the executor used by all of its commands.
 This allows users to execute the commands of that orb in the execution environment defined by the orb's author.